-State of Affairs of Ransomware Attacks in India: 2019
+State of Affairs of Ransomware Attacks in India

-Did you know more than 230,000 ransomware attack submissions were discovered in 2019 between April 1st and September 30th?
-Last year, the resurging ransomware attack in India became a headache for the corporate sectors targeting and affecting various organizations across the nation.
-In fact, the three most notorious members of the ransomware family- Ryuk, Purga, and Stop made major headlines in the nation.
+This year is no different, the resurging ransomware attack in India has become a headache for the corporate sectors.
+The attack vector is targeting and affecting various organizations across the nation.
+In fact, in recent times the three most notorious members of the ransomware family- Ryuk, Purga, and Stop made major headlines in the nation.

 Ryuk seemed to have been the most active threat landscape in the Indian public as well as private sectors.
-On the other hand, brute-force attacks on RDP and SMBs seemed to have steadily increased in 2019.
+On the other hand, brute-force attacks on RDP and SMBs seemed to have steadily increased in the last five years.

-Although, this figure may vary later depending upon the cost of attacks and its devastating consequences.
+Although, this figure may vary later depending upon the cost of attacks and their devastating consequences.
 To know how brutal ransomware attacks can get, here are the top devastating ransomware attacks that took place in India.